Updated on September 18

 Covid-19 hotline: 1545

-39 countries currently allow tourists from Ukraine: Afghanistan, Albania, Antigua and Barbados, The Bahamas, Belarus, Bulgaria, Burundi, Cambodia, Comoro Islands, Croatia, Ecuador, Egypt, Ethiopia, Great Britain, Iran, Iraq, Ireland, Jamaica, Kenya, Lebanon, Maldives, Mexico, Montenegro (only by air), North Macedonia, Pakistan, Puerto Rico, Saint Lucia, Serbia, Seychelles, Slovenia, Somalia, South Korea, South Sudan, Tanzania, Tunisia, Turkey, UAE, UK, US, Zambia.
+45 countries currently allow tourists from Ukraine: Afghanistan, Albania, Antigua and Barbados, Armenia, The Bahamas, Belarus, Bulgaria, Burkina-Faso, Burundi, Cambodia, Chad, Comoro Islands, Croatia, Djibouti, Ecuador, Egypt, Ethiopia, Great Britain, Iran, Iraq, Ireland, Jamaica, Kazakhstan, Kenya, Lebanon, Maldives, Mexico, Montenegro, North Macedonia, Pakistan, Puerto Rico, Rwanda, Saint Lucia, Serbia, Sierra Leone, Slovenia, Somalia, South Korea, South Sudan, Tanzania, Togo, Turkey, UAE, US, Zambia.

 Requirements for visas and Covid testing vary by country.

 Croatia requires Ukrainian tourists have a negative Covid-19 test done within 48 hours of arrival.